confluentinc/ksql/docs-md/tutorials/materialized.md

     EMIT CHANGES;
 ```

-We have our first materialized view in place.
-Let's create one more.
+You have your first materialized view in place.
+Now create one more.

 It's useful to have an idea of the lifetime behavior of each caller.
 Rather than issuing a query over all the data every time there is a question about a caller, a materialized view makes it easy to update the answer incrementally as new information arrives over time.
 The following materialized view counts the total number of times each person has called and computes the total number of minutes spent on the phone with this person.